NianFHaaave/Calcu/README.md

 # Calcu

-NianF's recent calculation
+After studing computing physics, I thought I'm really good at matlab and algorithm many years ago.
+As a matter of fact, you know, freshman always did what makes professional people laughing.

-Hi guys, this is NianF kun, a Chinese student.
-This part almost consists of matlab documents and little part of python documents of calculation in daily working and studying.
+This part almost consisted of matlab documents four years ago.